-- Adult Basic Education programs eligible for state and NRS reporting require assessments that are approved by USDOE and FDOE. - All newly enrolled adult education students must be pre-tested using an approved assessment within the first 12 contact hours of instructional activity, except for adult high school and adult high school co-enrolled students. - Programs should comply with test publishers' recommended timeframes between pretesting and post-testing. - For NRS reporting, students who are tested in multiple skill or subject areas are included in the lowest educational functioning level initially reported. - A student can earn a Measurable Skills Gain in any subject that a pre-test is given and instruction is offered regardless of whether the gain occurs in the lowest functioning level. - Programs should develop and maintain local written assessment procedures and test security policies that conform to FDOE policies. - Programs must report assessment results in accordance with FDOE reporting time frames and procedures to ensure state compliance with WIOA and NRS reporting.
+- Adult Basic Education programs eligible for state and NRS reporting require assessments that are approved by USDOE and FDOE. - All newly enrolled adult education students must be pre-tested using an approved assessment within the first 12 contact hours of instructional activity, except for adult high school and adult high school co-enrolled students. - Programs should comply with test publishers' recommended timeframes between pretesting and post-testing. - For NRS reporting, students who are tested in multiple skill or subject areas are included in the lowest educational functioning level initially reported. - Programs should develop and maintain local written assessment procedures and test security policies that conform to FDOE policies. - Programs must report assessment results in accordance with FDOE reporting time frames and procedures to ensure state compliance with WIOA and NRS reporting.